NCEAS/msai4earth-esa/iceplant_detection/data_sampling_workflow/README.md

 ## Custom Libraries

-There are two custom libraries implemented for the data sampling:

 ### sample_rasters.py
-Custom functions to:
+Functions to:
+   - access NAIP data in the Planetary Computer repository using pystac_client and planetary_computer libraries.
    - sample random points inside a polygon
    - sample raster values at a list of points
    - extract spectral and calendar values from NAIP iamges at specific coordinates
    - create and save auxiliary rasters to sample avg_lidar, max_lidar and min_lidar features using methods from scipy.ndimage
    - convert points in csv to geodataframe

-### utility.py:
-Mainly functions to access NAIP data in the Planetary Computer repository using pystac_client and planetary_computer libraries.